-Only applicants whose Grants.gov accounts include an individual applicant profile will be able to submit applications to this program.
+Only applicants whose Grants.gov accounts include an individual applicant profile will be able to submit applications for this program.
 If you have successfully created an individual applicant profile, the "Apply" button on the Grants.gov opportunity page will be red.
 Otherwise it will be grayed out.

-When you create your "individual applicant" profile, Grants.gov will automatically fill in the box for the D-U-N-S® number with a default value.
+When you create your "individual applicant" profile, Grants.gov may automatically fill in the box for the unique entity identifier number with a default value.
 Do not change this number.

-Applicants who have already registered at Grants.gov and created an "individual" profile need not re-register to submit their proposals.
-We encourage you, however, to check your account ahead of the deadline to confirm that it is still active and that your password has not expired.
+Applicants who have already registered at Grants.gov and created an "individual applicant" profile need not re-register to submit their proposals.
+However, we encourage you to check your account ahead of the deadline to confirm that it is still active and that your password has not expired.

-If you have problems registering with Grants.gov or adding an "individual applicant" profile, contact the Grants.gov help desk at 1-800-518-4726 or support@grants.gov.
+If you have problems registering with Grants.gov or adding an "individual applicant" profile, contact Grants.gov Applicant Support at 1-800-518-4726 or support@grants.gov.